privacy-scaling-explorations/semaphore-phase2-setup/README.md

 And send `circom<n+1>.params` to the next participant.

+When the UI is ready, we will verify all contributions and start from the latest `.params` file.

 At the end of the ceremony, we will generate the proving and verifying keys:

 ```bash